mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 permalink: /ping-pong-animation-hero-theme
 ---

-Something that fascinates me is scoring.
 Many television series or movies are elevated by their soundtracks.
-After a recent re-watch of Gunbuster, I couldn't get [Noriko's theme](https://youtu.be/lNtnlecG9y0) out of my head.
-It was recognizable.
-It was catchy!
-And listening to it over and over recalled the bittersweet feelings of many an episode's emotional climax.
+After a recent re-watch of Gunbuster, I couldn't get [Noriko's catchy theme](https://youtu.be/lNtnlecG9y0) out of my head.
+And listening to it over and over recalled the bittersweet feelings of the show's emotional twists and heroic climax.

-So consider my disappointment when I watched Diebuster soon after, only to be struck by how the sequels music left me feeling...well, almost nothing!
-The scoring is competent, with busy music for action scenes and tense music leading up the mid-series twist.
-But it mostly just stayed there in the background, and utterly failed to make a lasting impression (outside of the conspicuously out-of-place quoting of the [retro, bombastic Gunbuster theme](https://youtu.be/GFppdq6vEPg?t=19s)).
+So consider my disappointment when I watched Diebuster soon after, only to be struck by how the sequel's music left me feeling...well, almost nothing!
+The score was always thematically appropriate, but it mostly blended into the background and failed to make a lasting impression (outside of the conspicuously out-of-place quoting of the [retro, bombastic Gunbuster theme](https://youtu.be/GFppdq6vEPg?t=19s)).
 The contrast only made me appreciate Gunbuster that much more.

 <div class="img-half">
   <img src="images/ping-pong/gunbuster.jpg">
 </div>
-<div class="img-comment">aww yeah the 80s</div>
+<div class="img-comment">aww yeah 80s anime</div>

 Which got me thinking: How many times have I watched a movie or show, only to find myself listening to its soundtrack on loop the follow week?
 In almost all cases, it retroactively boosts my appreciation for the original work.
 Everytime I listen to [Diva from Blood+](https://www.youtube.com/watch?v=j3uaUfuYMRI) or [Shangri-la from Noein](https://youtu.be/NLYXYjruLFw), it generates nostalgia for an otherwise forgettable series.
-Not to mention catchy OPs or inserts, which on repeat listens inevitably erode criticism or misgivings I had about the source material (looking at your, [Kiznaiver](https://www.youtube.com/watch?v=eFedqiw-1pc)).
+Not to mention catchy OPs or inserts, which on repeat listens inevitably erode criticism or misgivings I had about the source material (looking at you, [Kiznaiver](https://www.youtube.com/watch?v=eFedqiw-1pc)).

-However, this fondess for music is largely due to the music itself, regardless of it's narrative significance or usage.
-Noriko's theme from earlier stood out more than anything from Diebuster due to its clear melodic hook, but how much was that the music itself versus it's application to the show?
+However, this fondess for music is largely due to the music itself, regardless of its narrative significance or usage.
+Noriko's theme from earlier stood out more than anything from Diebuster due to its clear melodic hook, but how much was that the music itself versus its application to the show?
 Consider this anecdote: in my early love of Escaflowne and Cowboy Bebop, I decided to seek out anything and everything composed by Yoko Kanno.
 I now regularly listen to and enjoy the soundtracks for both Brain Powerd and Turn A Gundam despite having never seen either show.

 <div class="img-half">
   <img src="images/ping-pong/yoko_kanno.jpg">